lvris/shining-welcome-be/README.md

 ##### Prisma

-I haven't tried wheather prisma(ORM - sqlite) can work in production environment, so if you encounted any problems, the [official doc](https://prisma.yoga/guides/deployment/deployment-guides) may be helpful.
+I haven't tried wheather prisma(ORM - sqlite) can work in production environment, so if you encountered any problems, the [official doc](https://prisma.yoga/guides/deployment/deployment-guides) may be helpful.

 At least, the generator should be modified to make DB operating commands pertain to Linux.